ember-learn/guides-source/guides/release/upgrading/editions.md

 Finally, one thing you may have noticed in the above examples is a lot more references to `this` in the template.
-Values that are rendered from the local context must have a `this`.
+Values that are rendered from the local context must have a `this` specified in the path.
 The local context is the component or controller instance that backs the template.

 ```handlebars